 6 And since you are sons, God has sent the Spirit of his Son into your hearts, crying “Abba, Father,”

 God, in His eternal grace, sends the Holy Spirit of Jesus to confirm to us that we are truly His sons, not just fostered or servants or slaves or subjects—actually sons!
-So when God looks at us, He sees Jesus and His perfect holiness, and so we may approach the Father.
+So when God looks at us, He sees Jesus and His perfect holiness, not as a screen but as our very essence, and so we may approach the Father.

 7 so you are no longer a slave but a son; and since you’re a son, you’re also an heir of God, through Christ.